moorepants/eme171/content/pages/syllabus.rst

 UCD email address.
 It is your responsibility to check this regularly.

 Electronic announcements from the instructors to the whole class will be made through Canvas.
-By default, Canvas will automatically sends the announcement to your UCD email address.
+By default, Canvas will automatically send the announcement to your UCD email address.
 You can change your Canvas settings to opt out, send it to a different email, or as an SMS.
 You are responsible for reading the announcements made via canvas.